ljw1004/vbspec/vb/introduction.md

 This specification describes two grammars: a lexical grammar and a syntactic grammar.
 The lexical grammar defines how characters can be combined to form tokens; the syntactic grammar defines how the tokens can be combined to form Visual Basic programs.
 There are also several secondary grammars used for preprocessing operations like conditional compilation.

 > __Note__
-> The grammars in this specification are designed to be human readable, not formal (that is, usable by LEX or YACC).
+> The grammars in this specification are written in ANTLR format.

 All of the grammars use a modified BNF notation, which consists of a set of productions made up of terminal and nonterminal names.
 A terminal name represents one or more Unicode characters.
 Each nonterminal name is defined by one or more productions.
 In a production, nonterminal names are shown in *italic type*, and terminal names are shown in a `fixed-width type`.
 Text in normal type and surrounded by angle-bracket metasymbols are informal terminals (for example, "< all Unicode characters >").
 Each grammar starts with the nonterminal *Start*.